grahampullan/dbslice/README.md

       |-- case_2
 ```

 `index.html` is the web page that will display the data.
 The `session.json` file tells **dbslice** how to to display the data.
-The data itself is in the `data` folder; this contains a `metaData.csv` file for the high level meta-data, and separate folders (`case_0`, `case_1`, etc) for each row of `metaData.csv` that store the detailed data for each `task`.
+The data itself is in the `data` folder; this contains a `metaData.csv` file for the high level meta-data, and separate folders (`case_0`, `case_1`, etc), for each row of `metaData.csv`, that store the detailed data for each `task`.

-**dbslice** runs in the web browser and needs to be hosted on a web server.
+**dbslice** runs in a web browser and needs to be hosted by a web server.
 We can use Python to run a web server locally, i.e. navigate to the folder containing `index.html` and type (Python 2)

 ```
 python -m simpleHTTPserver 8000